 Parking is available for 3 hours in front of Chillon Castle.
 You must collect a permit, available from the ticket office free of charge.

-Chillon Castle has a rest area with vending machines as well as a snack bar only open in fine weather.
+Chillon Castle has also a small rest area with vending machines as well as a snack bar only open in fine weather.

 Chillon Castle has two shops where you can buy some lovely keepsakes: the Boutique, inside the castle, which offers a wide range of books and toys, as well as must-have Chillon souvenirs; and the Bazaar, outside the castle, which offers an assortment of tourist tokens as well as chocolate, ice cream and sweets.